The Agile Recipe; on second thought…No recipe.

 I have been asked recently to provide a recipe for how to do Agile.
 I am sympathetic with this request, but I feel it misses an important point.

 Of course, Agile is more like a team sport than playing a violin.
-But it is still an art.
-Where one starts with little skill and builds and builds.
+But, it is still an art where one starts with little skill and builds.
 Agile is like the “ballet with force” that is basketball.

-OK, So how do you learn to play basketball?.
 Well, start by dribbling.
-(Which one can break down.)
+(Which one can break down further.)
 Learn to do a layup.
 (Which one can break down.)
-But the real thing about basketball is not the individual skills.
+But, the real thing about basketball is not the individual skills.
 The real juice is learning how to play as a team.
 To improvise on the court.
 To maintain your confidence if the other team dunks on you twice in a row.

-In basketball, there are a few set plays that one can diagram.
-With perhaps many variations.
-One cannot just follow a recipe in playing championship basketball.
+In basketball, there are a few set plays that one can diagram, with perhaps many variations.
+But a team cannot just follow a recipe in playing championship basketball.

 This is where giving the recipe can mislead.
-By giving a recipe the coach can suggest to the beginner “all you have to do is follow the recipe and all will be well”.
-Maybe with an ordinary dish, but not if you want a meal that dazzles.
-And don’t you aspire to produce something that delightful?
+By giving a recipe the coach can suggest to the beginner “all you have to do is follow the recipe and all will be well.”
+Maybe with an ordinary dish, but not if you want a meal that dazzles, and don’t you aspire to produce something delightful?

 If you have studied an art, you know that great artists will tell you that being really good requires a certain something that is hard to define.
-In Agile, we often say that you must “get it”.
+In Agile, we often say that you must “get it.”
 You must start to reflect, in your every thought and decision, Agile values and principles.
-And without these values and principles, just following the cookbook or the recipe will make only a small improvement.
+Without these values and principles, just following the cookbook or the recipe will make only a small improvement.

 Still, when you are beginning, learn to use all the Roles, Meetings and Artifacts of Scrum.
 You may start with that kind of a recipe, but do not think it ends there.